kickbelldev/kickbelldev/README.md

 ### 👋 Hi there!

 My name is Jongchan Kim, a Front-end developer, not limited to Front-end development. 🌐\
-I am in love with music and books that touch my heart. 🎧📚✨
+I'm in love with music and books—they touch my heart. 🎧📚✨

 ### 🚀 Current Interests in development